Towards the quantum exceptional series: Calculations

 where $n \leq 6$, and $\mathit{OP}$ is one of \texttt{rotation}, \texttt{braiding}, \texttt{inverse-braiding}, \texttt{cup}, \texttt{cap}, \texttt{fork}, \texttt{fuse}, \texttt{H}.
 The matrices are again written in terms of the variables $d, v$ normalized with $b=1$.

-\begin{remark} Although NS and DT have not been able to reproduce SM's calculations of these matrices, we can check that they satisfy a number of sanity checks in the ``Verifying Matrices'' part of the Mathematica notebook \texttt{ {QES-Knot-Polynomials.nb}}.
+\begin{remark} We check that these matrices satisfy a number of sanity checks in the ``Verifying Matrices'' part of the Mathematica notebook \texttt{ {QES-Knot-Polynomials.nb}}.
 In particular, rotating $n$ times is the identity, the cupcap squared is $d$ times the cupcap, applying a cup and then fusing is zero (by the lollipop relation), the braiding composed with the inverse braiding is the identity, and applying a fork or cup and then an appropriate crossing does have the correct twist values. \end{remark}